foryVERX/Overwatch-Server-Selector/README.md

 Another issue where some EU players want to play on NA.
 Even if you change the region it gets you back to EU.
 The solution is to block EU and ME severs and change the region to NA.
 In addtion, some NA players wants to choose from West and East, which will be a feature of the program.

-# MINA OVERWATCH SERVER SELECTOR V3.0-beta.2
+# MINA OVERWATCHW 2 SERVER SELECTOR

 <p align="center">
   <img src="https://drive.google.com/uc?id=1sn0HPwEao-43__avo8h_BrzczG0PLeBs">